CoyoteProd/Jumping-Box/README.md

 On the controller you can send `open` or `close` command to control the box

 ## Build and Installation :
- - Cross Compile `MaestroServer.c` for arm v5.1
+ - Cross Compile `MaestroServer.c` for arm v5.1 with
    `arm-linux-gnueabi-gcc -Wall --static -O2 -marm -march=armv5 MaestroServer.c -o MaestroServer -lm`
  - transfer the executable to your drone
  - Make script to load module

    `insmod /lib/modules/2.6.36/kernel/drivers/usb/class/cdc-acm.ko` on Sumo `insmod /lib\modules\2.6.36-102961-gf9f11f3\kernel\drivers\usb/class/cdc-acm.ko` on Diesel
  - and run MaestroServer executable